 ecPoint is a statistical post-processing technique that transforms global, grid-based forecasts into probabilistic point-scale forecasts at a fraction of the cost of km-scale NWP models (Hewson & Pillosu, 2021).
-For rainfall, Hewson & Pillosu (2021) have shown that ecPoint provides more reliable and skilful forecasts against point verification than ECMWF’s ensemble (ENS) up to day 10 forecasts, in particular for localized extremes.
+For rainfall, Hewson & Pillosu (2021) have shown that ecPoint provides more reliable and skillful forecasts against point-scale verification than ECMWF’s ensemble (ENS) up to day 10 forecasts, in particular for localized extremes.
 These features make ecPoint a good candidate for testing it as rainfall input in flash flood forecasting systems.
 Ecuador’s high susceptibility to flash flooding and its hydro-climatological diversity make it a good test bed to evaluate ecPoint’s performance in identifying areas at risk of flash flooding.
-In addition, a well-documented flash flood database has been recently developed in Ecuador (Kruczkiewicz et al., 2021), allowing to conduct the analysis.
+In addition, a well-documented flash flood database has been recently developed in Ecuador (Kruczkiewicz et al., 2021) which allows for the analysis to be conducted.
 The research questions of this study are: can ecPoint rainfall forecasts provide added value in capturing flash floods in Ecuador compared to ENS, in particular in terms of forecast accuracy and lead-time extension to medium-ranges?
 Is ecPoint performance constant during the day?
 The second question arises from the fact that Ecuador has strong rainfall diurnal cycles (Kikuchi & Wang, 2008), and such cycles tend to not be well represented in models with parametrized convections (Stephens et al., 2010), including ECMWF ENS (Haiden et al., 2021).

 Background: geography, rainfall climatology and flooding in Ecuador

-Continental Ecuador is located in north-western South-America within 1.60 °N - 3.50 °S and 81.10°W - 75.28 °W (small box in Figure 1a).
-On its north/north-east side and south/south-east sides it borders, respectively, with Colombia and Peru.
-It borders with the Pacific Ocean at the west, and it is intersected by the equator.
+Continental Ecuador is located in northwestern South-America within 1.60 °N - 3.50 °S and 81.10°W - 75.28 °W (small box in Figure 1a).
+On its north/northeast side and south/southeast sides it borders, respectively, with Colombia and Peru.
+It borders the Pacific Ocean on the west, and it is intersected by the equator.
 Galápagos islands are located in the Pacific Ocean, 1000 km to the west of the mainland (small box in Figure 1a).
 They are part of Ecuador but are not included in this study.
-Thus, “continental Ecuador” will be referred only to as “Ecuador” from now on.
-The Andes cordillera runs from north to south across Ecuador (Figure 1).
-Several authors (Vuille et al., 2000; Recalde-Coronel et al., 2014; Tobar & Wyseure, 2018; Towner et al., 2021) agree that the Andes split the country in three main geographical regions.
-The first region is called "La Costa", and includes the coastal plains next to the Pacific Ocean (with hills that, on average, do not exceed 300 m above sea level) and the western slopes of the Andes cordillera.
-The second region is called "El Oriente".
+Thus, “continental Ecuador” will be referred to only as “Ecuador” from now on.
+The Andes mountains runs from north to south through Ecuador (Figure 1).
+Several authors (Vuille et al., 2000; Recalde-Coronel et al., 2014; Tobar & Wyseure, 2018; Towner et al., 2021) agree that the Andes split the country into three main geographic regions.
+The first region is called "La Costa" which are the coastal plains along the Pacific Ocean (with hills that, on average, do not exceed 300 m above sea level) and the western slopes of the Andes mountains.
+The second region is called "El Oriente" or the East.
 It is a plateau that contains 2% of the whole Amazon basin and the eastern slopes of the Andes cordillera.
 The third region is called "La Sierra", which contains the inter-Andean region between the western and the eastern slopes of the Andean cordillera.
-While floods are common throughout many regions of Ecuador, climate and hydrology vary dramatically within regions.
+While floods are common throughout many regions of Ecuador, climate and hydrology vary dramatically between regions.